 Go down and up the second big hill

-Out of the woods and over the style, it’s straight downhill and across the Olympic road.
+Out of the Box Hill woods and over the style, walk straight downhill and across the Olympic road.
 From here you get a cool view with a peak of that road as it curves around.
 You will see some trails on the hill on the other side.
-You will be taking the one to the right.
+The one you will be taking is to the right.

 Walking down this bit is a little precarious.
 It’s steep and not very grippy (the rain probably contributed to the non grippyness).
 I ended up walking down this bit sideways.
 Then when my knees started to feel it, I switch to the other side.